-ALL Why during this seder do we focus on hunger?
+1 ALL Why during this seder do we focus on hunger?

-Hunger remains a painful physical reality for far too many of our friends, neighbors, and family members.
-Hunger is an oppressive force that holds individuals back from realizing their full potential in life and limits our society from making greater progress.
-The Passover seder celebrates liberation from bondage and the joy of freedom.
-But in communities across our country, millions of Americans struggle to put enough nutritious food on the table and are bound by the hardships of their circumstances.
-As long as Americans continue to struggle with food insecurity, we will continue to dedicate this Hunger Seder to the goal of ending hunger and its causes.
+The Passover Seder celebrates liberation from bondage and the joy of freedom.
+But across our country, millions of Americans struggle to put enough nutritious food on the table and are bound by the hardship of their circumstances.
+As long as anyone continues to struggle with food insecurity, we will continue to dedicate this Hunger Seder to ending hunger and its causes.